AbdelrhmanBassiouny/ViB-public/content/page/fallschool/Day4/index.md

 ## Summary
 By the end of this session, you will have a clear understanding of how to integrate various components to achieve complex robotic tasks.

+## Making use of multiple simulators
+- Using PyCRAM abstract world it is possible to integrate any simulator with the CRAM system easily without chaning the API of PyCRAM from the user side.
+- Using Multiverse integration with PyCRAM, it is possible to use multiple simulators at the same time leveraging the capabilities of each simulator during the execution of the task.

+- For example in the task of transporting the milk from the fridge to the table, one can use the rigid body physics from Mujoco to simulate the gripping force and the slipping of the milk bottle while carrying it.

 ## For Entering the next Day click here: <a class="btn btn-success" target="_blank" href="day5/"><b>Day 5!</b></a>

 ## Further Reading/Exercises